- Python Basics

 like shown in the snapshot given below:

-As the simplest Python code is written, now save the code by navigating File -> Save As... like shown in the snapshot given below:
+As the simplest Python code is written, now save the code by navigating File -> Save As..., as shown in the snapshot given below:

-Here is the window opened after navigating as told above:
+Here is the window opened after navigating as described above:

-Since the Python source code is saved, therefore this is the time to execute or run the program.
-To do this, either navigate to Run - > Run Module (F5) or just press F5 key to run the program.
+Since the Python source code is saved, now is the time to execute or run the program.
+To do this, either navigate to Run - > Run Module (F5) or just press the F5 key to run the program.
 Here is the output produced:

-Let's create another Python code and execute it.
+Let's write some more Python code and run it.
 Here is the code:

 print("Printing \"codescracker.com\" 10 times\n") for i in range(10): print("codescracker.com")

-Write this code and press F5 key to run it.
+Write this code and press the F5 key to run it.
 Here is the output produced:

-Since this is just a demo of how a Python program can be executed.
-Therefore don't worry about the code.
-You'll get to learn about its working step by step later on.
+Since this is just a demo of how a Python program can be executed, Therefore, don't worry about the code.
+Later on, you'll learn how it works step by step.

-Note - In both cases, a Python software is needed.
+Note: In both cases, Python software is needed.

-Download PyCharm from internet and install it.
+Download PyCharm from the Internet and install it.
 After installing, navigate to Start -> JetBrains -> PyCharm Community Edition.
-Here is the snapshot of the initial windows of PyCharm:
+Here is a snapshot of the initial windows of PyCharm:

 As indicated above, type codescracker in the Location field and click on the Create button.
-Again a new windows gets opened.
-Therefore navigate to Project -> codescracker -> Right Mouse Click -> New -> Python File as shown in the snapshot given below:
+Again, a new window gets opened.
+As a result, go to Project -> codescracker -> Right Mouse Click -> New -> Python File as shown in the snapshot below:

-A new small windows gets opened like shown in the snapshot given below:
+A new small window gets opened, as shown in the snapshot below:

 « Previous Tutorial Next Tutorial »